apache/celeborn/docs/developers/overview.md

 Besides inefficiency, traditional shuffle framework requires large local storage in compute node to store shuffle data, thus blocks the adoption of disaggregated architecture.

-Apache Celeborn(Incubating) solves the problems by reorganizing shuffle data in a more efficient way, and storing the data in a separate service.
+Apache Celeborn solves the problems by reorganizing shuffle data in a more efficient way, and storing the data in a separate service.
 The high level architecture of Celeborn is as follows:

 ![Celeborn](../../assets/img/celeborn.svg)

 ## Components
-Celeborn(Incubating) has three primary components: Master, Worker, and Client.
+Celeborn has three primary components: Master, Worker, and Client.

 - Master manages Celeborn cluster and achieves high availability(HA) based on Raft.
 - Worker processes read-write requests.